Poisson Process

 Proof:

-The probability that no event occurs in [0,t] is:
+The probability that no event occurs in the interval [0,t] is:

 P(S1>t)=P(N(t)=0)=e−λt